project-alice-assistant/docs/docs/satsetup/manual-install.md

 This guide is intended for users that wish to manually install Alice Satellite without downloading our image.
 :::

-- Download and burn Raspbian Lite: [https://www.raspberrypi.org/downloads/raspbian/](https://www.raspberrypi.org/downloads/raspbian/)
+- Download and burn Rasppberry Pi OS Lite: [https://www.raspberrypi.org/downloads/raspberry-pi-os/](https://www.raspberrypi.org/downloads/raspberry-pi-os/)
 - Start it headless by placing 2 files on the boot partition of your sd card:
    - Create a file called `ssh`, without extension and completely empty
    - Create a file called `wpa_supplicant.conf`, with the following content: